sandyghai/Hybrid-Cloud-Infrastructure-With-OpenVPN/README.md

 What about IPV6?
 [Optional but Interesting]
 ===========================================
 You can create a IPv6 tunnel over IPv4 with OpenVPN.
-Add the following to your Server.conf file and there will no changes require to your client.conf file.
+Add the following to your server.conf file and there will no changes require to your client.conf file.

  -  Server Configurations
  	<pre>